peterzimon/docs-api/handlebars-themes/routing/routes.md

 ## Building feeds & APIs

-In the examples used so far, routes have been configured to generate a single page some data and a template, but that's not all routes can do.
+In the examples used so far, routes have been configured to generate a single page, some data and a template, but that's not all routes can do.
 You can make a route output just about anything, for instance a custom RSS feed or JSON endpoint.

 If you create a custom template file with a [{{#get}}](/api/handlebars-themes/helpers/get/) helper API query loading a list of filtered posts, you can return those posts on a custom route with custom formatting.